a-ddollar-cs/Portfolio/Python/README.md

 Films - Parsing a and combining multiple .csv files containing details about Films to allow for searching

 Scraper - Web Scraper used to Scrape Craigslist for new listings

+GUI - Creating a Tkinter GUI in python to simulate the spread of a wildfire